AnalyticsAutomated/analytics_automated/docs/dev_installation.rst

 **WARNING THIS DOC GOES OUT OF DATE QUICKLY INFO MAY NOT BE CURRENT** j
-Analytics Automated (A_A) is a lightweight framework for automating long running distributed computation principally focused on executing Data Science tasks.
+Analytics Automated (A_A) is a framework for automating long running distributed computation principally focused on executing Data Science tasks.

 Today it is trivially easy for Scientists, Researchers, Data Scientists and